SILVER LAKE, LOS ANGELES, CA.

 West Hollywood has a long and elaborate LGBT+ history. once it voted itself as a formal city in 1984, it became a leader of communities showcasing how to protect and advocate for equal rights.
 In 1985, West Hollywood was the first city to create a same-gender domestic partnership registration for residents, and began offering same-gender domestic partnership benefits for city employees.

-Today it is affectionately referred to as WeHo, and is still the nexus of the Los Angeles LGBTQ+ Community, and is the home of the annual LA Pride.
+Today it is affectionately referred to as WeHo, and is still a large nexus of the Los Angeles Queer Community.

 WEST PICO BOULEVARD, LOS ANGELES, CA.

-Founded by Jewel Thais-Williams, she created the space as a gay bar that was inclusive to Black people and women because she had experienced discrimination at bars in West Hollywood.
-Women at the time were not allowed to bartend, but Jewel saved enough money and bought the bar despite that.
+Despite women at the time not being allowed to bartend, Jewel's Catch One was Founded by Jewel Thais-Williams. she created the space as a gay bar that was inclusive to Black queer people and black women because she had experienced discrimination at bars in West Hollywood.